 EXPERIENCE & EXPERTISE

-Scott joined Moray & Agnew in in 2000, and has been a partner of the firm since 2011.
+Scott joined Moray & Agnew in 2000, and has been a partner of the firm since 2011.

 Scott’s clients include major domestic and international insurers, loss adjusters, underwriters and large self-insured corporates.
 While predominately acting in matters in Queensland, Scott has handled claims in every Australian jurisdiction, as well as matters in a number of Asian and Pacific nations.